Helping Someone You Care About Who Is Being Abused…

 - Focus on the changes you see in them, not the relationship.

 - Find out all you can about partner abuse by contacting someone who has information on the topic.
 Libraries often have wonderful resources.

 - Make a list of phone numbers of agencies and individual who can offer services.

 Remember: The better informed you are, the better you will be able to help.
-You can also try PATHS for more information.
+You can also try our Helpful Websites page for more information.